slacgismo/gismo-cloud-deploy/README.md

 - [docker-compose](https://docs.docker.com/compose/install/)
 - [gismo-cloud-deploy project](https://github.com/slacgismo/gismo-cloud-deploy)

-#### Lunch instance notes
+#### Launch instance notes

 - **_NOTE:_** This program runs in multiple threads.
 Therefore, please select at least `2 vcpus` instance type.
 Under `Instance types`, select `t2.large` type is recommended.

 - **_NOTE:_** Under `Configure Storage`, select the volume of the instance should be `12 GB` at least.

 - **_NOTE:_** Under `Key pair(login)` option, create a new key pair or use your existing key pair.
--

 - **_NOTE:_** Click `Lunach instance` button to lanch a EC2 instance.

 - **_NOTE:_** After the EC2 instance is launched, under the `Tags`, create a tag called: `project:pvinsight` for budget management purpose.

-1. Onec the EC2 instance is running, use your ssh key to connect to the EC2 tunnel in your local terminal.
+1. Once the EC2 instance is running, use your ssh key to connect to the EC2 tunnel in your local terminal.
 Get the ip address from the `Public IPv4 address` in `Detail` tabs

 Change `pem-file` permission.